 About the Class

 CNA is an occupational preparation course, emphasizing advanced skill training in areas such as catheter care, range of motion, bowel and bladder training, care of the dying, selected procedures for maternal and infant care, and admission and discharge procedures.
-Students learn diseases and body systems as related to advanced clinical care of the acute medical-surgical patient, the chronically ill, and the elderly.
+Students learn diseases and body systems as related to advanced clinical care of the acute medical-surgical patients, the chronically ill, and the elderly.
 On-the-job instruction in a licensed nursing home is part of the course.
 Upon completion of the nurse aide program, the student is eligible to take the nurse aide certification exam that leads to employment as a certified nurse aide in hospitals and nursing homes.
 Students have a prerequisite class prior to taking CNA II.